hydraplatform/hydra-base/doc/devdocs/HydraDB/index.rst

 Links belong inside a network and link two nodes.
 Links define the topology of the network.
 Along with the standard id, name and status, a link has two node ids and a network_id.

- * link_id: Unique identifier
+ * id: Unique identifier
  * network_id: The network in which this link resides.
  * status: A character, which can be A (active) or X (deleted)
  * node_1_id: Link from node 1...
  * node_2_id: ...to node 2
- * link_name: Name of the link.
+ * name: Name of the link.
 This is UNIQUE for links between the same 2 nodes.
- * link_description: Description of the link..
+ * description: Description of the link..
- * link_layout: A string describing layout parameters.
+ * layout: A string describing layout parameters.
 The layout includes intermediate points.
  * cr_date: Creation date